Our campaigning success

 Thousands take action against changes to Personal Independence Payments

 In January 2018, the government announced they wouldn’t be challenging a court ruling made in December 2017 that deemed previous changes to PIP as “blatantly discriminatory” towards people with mental illness.
+This was a huge victory, as it meant that up to 164,000 people would receive a higher rate of PIP.

 We want to thank everyone that campaigns alongside Rethink Mental Illness.
 If you're new to campaigning and want to create positive change alongside tens of thousands of others, join us today and help us challenge attitudes and change lives for everyone severely affected by mental illness.